 Those for whom cycling is less about leg power and Lycra and more about the practicalities of getting from A to B are also taking to the concept in their droves.
 In an otherwise flat cycle market, ebikes are the fastest growing product of the sector.
 The latest figures from the Confederation of the European Bicycle Industry showed that the UK imported 120,000 ebikes in 2014-15.
 We are some way behind the Netherlands, where one in three bikes sold was an ebike, but with distributors citing rapidly depleting stock it is likely that UK figures will rise this year.
 “Innovations in alternative commuting are going from strength to strength,” says Craig Matley, Halfords’ ebike expert.
 “Predictions are that ebikes are set to be the big thing for commuters.”

-For them, the ebike occupies the middle ground between a sweaty pedal to work and a moped journey — the bike’s electric motor aids the rider using a pedal-assist system, taking the strain off any strenuous moments during the journey.
-They do require some pedalling, however — something that surprised the Prince of Wales a few years ago, when he first attempted to ride one at an event at Clarence House.
+For them, the ebike occupies the middle ground between a sweaty pedal to work and a moped journey, which you’d have to make sure that you had the best insurance for moped 125cc before partaking in such a thing.
+Anyway, the bike’s electric motor aids the rider using a pedal-assist system, taking the strain off any strenuous moments during the journey.
+They do require some pedalling, however – something that surprised the Prince of Wales a few years ago, when he first attempted to ride one at an event at Clarence House.

 Warren Djanogly, the founder of Smug Cycles, whose ebikes go on sale in the UK next month, says that powered bikes have advanced beyond recognition in recent years.
 A keen cyclist himself, Djanogly hit 50 and decided he didn’t want to “cycle like a loony in Lycra any more”.
 Neither did he want the expense of a scooter or motorcycle.
 “A lot of manufacturers took a cheap frame and just stuck on a motor,” he says.
 “Some of the bikes were practical, but none of them were at all good-looking.”